-The non-combatants in the Baggage Trayne are of the poorest order and their dress and demeanour should reflect their station: due deference is given to all officers and persons of obvious rank.
+The non-combatants are of the poorest order and their dress and demeanour should reflect their station: due deference is given to all officers and persons of rank.
 Their role, in re-enactment, is to take care of the regiment’s fighting troops.
-They may be called in to water the ‘men’ – battles are hot, dehydrating experiences – they may also tie laces, mend equipment, administer minor first-aid and generally keep an eye out for any health and safety issues.
-They also provide a useful set of rear-guard eyes for the officers, warning of impending attack by cavalry or encroachment by our own artillery.
+They may be called in to water the ‘men’ (battles are hot, dehydrating experiences) they may also tie laces, mend equipment, administer minor first-aid and keep an eye out for any health and safety issues.
+They can also provide a useful set of eyes for the officers, warning of impending attack by cavalry, for example.

 Why not come along and give it a try?

-Regimental Goodewyfe to the King’s Lifeguard of Foote
+The Regimental Goodwyfe to the King’s Lifeguard of Foote